A Prayer for Parents and Their Children

 He is ever ready to forgive, restore, and teach us to love like Him.

-The Only Parenting Tool You Neer That’s Alive & Active
+The Only Parenting Tool You Need That’s Alive & Active

 Parenting can be overwhelming.
 Some days it feels like every question has ten possible answers, and none of them seem to work.